for new students

 - CD/DVD-RW drive

 - Windows 7 Home Premium/Professional/Ultimate.
 New PCs come with Windows 8 but can be downgraded to Windows 7 if you don't feel comfortable with the new OS.
-New Macs come with Mac OSX Mountain Lion
+New Macs come with Mac OSX Mavericks

 - Integrated graphics are good for almost all situations, look for driscrete graphics by Nvidia or AMD if you play games or work with image editing applications such as Photoshop.

 - Wired and Wireless network connections.
-Laptops today come with 802.11n wireless adapters which are backwards compatible with older and more prominent 802.11g networks.
+Laptops today come with 802.11ac wireless adapters.

 Learn more about Windows 8 here.

-Learn more about Mac OSX Mountain Lion here.
+Learn more about the latest version of Mac OSX here.